-Monongalia Board of Education Head Start Delegate Program is proud of the growth that has been shown in our children's scores in many areas across the developmental continuum.
-It is our goal to continue to collect, aggregate, and analyze data as it pertains to these score.
-This data provided the information needed to create goals and provide experiences to increase scores in areas of weakness.
-Our Teachers, Coaches, and Administrators continued to use the data from the assessment system to individualize for child and programmatic changes and needs.
+Monongalia County Board of Education Head Start Delegate Program is proud of the growth that has been shown in our children's scores in many areas across the developmental continuum.
+It is our goal to continue to collect, aggregate, and analyze data.
+This data provides the information needed to create goals and provide experiences to increase scores in areas of weakness.
+Our Teachers, Coaches, and Administrators continue to use the data from the assessment system to individualize for child and programmatic changes and needs.
 During this school year, program staff provided individualized staff development for teachers to assure developmentally appropriate content to be included in lesson plans and classroom experiences.
 It is our hope that progress is made across all curricular domains so that our children receive the best early childhood education possible.